bcritt1/farmshare/README.md

 This process took about 15 minutes on 32 GB of RAM, working on a relatively small (130 works) corpus.
 Compute time will often expand exponentially with inputs, so anyone looking to do serious digital research of this type may *need* to use HPC resources.
 I'm hoping this workshop gave you an idea of what HPC is, how it works, and how you can take advantage of it here at Stanford with a relatively low barrier to entry.
 Remember, on Sherlock Open OnDemand offers an even more user-friendly experience, and I'm always here to help regardless of how you engage with our resources.

+Next steps in this process might be filtering this file to return only the locations--`grep "LOC" data.json`--or only the people--`grep "PER" data.json` and feeding that into a tool like [Palladio](https://hdlab.stanford.edu/palladio/) to create a geographic or social network map.

 My git [repo](https://github.com/bcritt1/H-S-Documentation/tree/main/) contains scripts and documentation for many processes, tailored for use on Sherlock.
 Sherlock itself has a lot of good [documentation](https://www.sherlock.stanford.edu/docs/).
 Finally, Quinn Dombrowski has been working on a lot of good information for Humanists in HPC [here](https://dh-stanford.github.io/hpcforhumanists/intro.html).